walker0012025/API-TestPilot/EN-README.md

 ### 🙏 Thanks from API-TestPilot and Brother Jun of Test Development

-1.Thank to Zhipu AI，API-TestPilot   [The training is based on the ZhipuAI/glm-4- 9b-chat model owned by Intelligent Intelligence Ai.](https://github.com/THUDM/GLM-4)
+1.Thank to Zhipu AI

-2.Thank to deepseek，API-TestPilot [Distillation comes from it](https://github.com/deepseek-ai/DeepSeek-R1)
+2.Thank to modelscope

-3.Thank to modelscope，API-TestPilot [Model files are stored on the modelscope community repository](https://github.com/modelscope)